yohanalee/learnCDK/README.md

 ```

 ### 2.1.3.
 Testing the Lambda function locally
-Let us test our Lambda function locally.
-Local testing tightens the feedback loop by making it possible for you to find and troubleshoot issues that you might run into before deploying to the cloud.
+Let's test our Lambda function locally.
+Local testing tightens the feedback loop by making it possible to find and troubleshoot issues that you might run into before deploying to the cloud.

-Run sam **--version** to verify that you have successfully installed AWS SAM CLI.
+Run `sam --version` to verify that you have successfully installed **AWS SAM CLI**.

 ```bash
 $ sam --version
 ```

-We need to prepare the Lambda payload JSON object that will be passed into the Lambda when invoking Lambda locally.
+We need to prepare the Lambda payload JSON object that will be passed into Lambda when invoking Lambda locally.
 Save the following JSON in a file in your project root directory and name it **testEvent.json**

 ```json
 {